PrzemyslawKlups/posgenpy/README.md

 5. Random mass re-labeller (that is actually random!)
 (Peter is working on this) \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5.1.
 Compare results to this randomised set \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5.2.
 Perform statistical tests \
-6. Analyse multiple .pos files at once to generate matrix/cluster files (batch analysis)\
+6. Analyse multiple .pos files at once to generate matrix/cluster files (batch analysis)\ (Hazel working on this)
 7. Run simulation to check output of cluster search: \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;7.1.
 Grab composition from existing file or provide one \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;7.2.
 For a given box and number of cluster density (could be estimated from existing data), generate a random distribution of clusters of specific size distribution.
 This gives a “ground truth” which any subsequent searches can be checked against \